DilanCF/CMSC412_notes/lecture/Lecture19.md

 MBR: **M**aster **B**lock **R**ecord

-WHo does the dirve numbering?
+Who does the drive numbering?
 *BIOS

-BIOS keeps trck of configuraiton and to where to go to get the boot partion in order to start the computer
+BIOS keeps track of configuration and to where to go to get the boot partition in order to start the computer

 ![Alt text](img/Lecture18/image-54.png)